 sys time 282.23 millis 1.81 millis 280.42 millis

 In the classic pipeline pattern, you spawn a fixed number of Go routines, pass an input channel to each, and then merge the output channels together.
 Each Go routine is in charge of its own output channel, which makes deadlocks less likely.

 A newer technique uses the semaphore concept, most likely with the

 semaphore package, to make sure we only spawn Go routines if we have work to do.
-In this case, the Go routines no longer create and return their own output channels.
-This requires a bit more attention to when channels are closed, but it's more efficient.

 We can apply generics to both approaches to eliminate the need for code repetition.
 In the first pipeline, we avoid having multiple copies of the function that merges channels.
 In the second pipeline, we use generics to create a generic pipeline step function.